-However, the maternal mortality rate was extremely high during the 1800′s, mostly due to the same medical advances that were saving infants.
+However, the maternal mortality rate was extremely high during the 1800’s, mostly due to the same medical advances that were attempting to save infants.
 This changed in 1876 when Eduardo Porro had suggested a hysterectomy after Caesarean section, which helped lower the maternal mortality rate.

 In 1882, women with C-sections were able to keep their uteruses after Max Sanger advocated for silver uterine sutures that were currently being used to treat fistulas.